uhfrankie/employee-tracker-challenge/README.md

 <h1> User Story </h1>
 <p>
-AS A manager
+AS A business owner
-I WANT to generate a webpage that displays my teams' basic info SO THAT I have quick access to their emails and GitHub profiles
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
 </p>

 <h3> Live Website </h3>